EmilStenstrom/django-components/README.md

 Components can also access the outer context in their context methods by accessing the property `outer_context`.

-You can also use the `isolate_component_context` setting to make all components isolated by default.
+You can also set `context_behavior` to `isolated` to make all components isolated by default.
 This is useful if you want to make sure that components don't accidentally access the outer context.

 ## Available settings